Eltham (constituency)

-Eltham (/ˈɛltəm/ EL-təm) was a constituency in Greater London created in 1983 and represented in the House of Commons of the UK Parliament from 1997 until its abolition for the 2024 general election by Clive Efford of the Labour Party.
+Eltham (/ˈɛltəm/ EL-təm) was a constituency in Greater London created in 1983 and represented by Clive Efford of the Labour Party in the House of Commons of the UK Parliament from 1997 until its abolition for the 2024 general election.

 The seat broadly covered the southern half of the Royal Borough of Greenwich.

 Under the 2023 Periodic Review of Westminster constituencies, the seat was subject to boundary changes which incorporated the Borough of Bromley communities of Chislehurst and Mottingham.
 As a consequence, it was replaced by Eltham and Chislehurst, first contested at the 2024 general election.

 Boundaries

 1983–1997: The London Borough of Greenwich wards of Avery Hill, Coldharbour, Deansfield, Eltham Park, Herbert, Middle Park, New Eltham, Nightingale, Palace, Sherard, Sutcliffe, Tarn, and Well Hall.

 1997–2010: As above less Nightingale, plus Plumstead Common, Shrewsbury, and Slade.

 2010–2024: The London Borough of Greenwich wards of Coldharbour and New Eltham, Eltham North, Eltham South, Eltham West, Kidbrooke with Hornfair, Middle Park and Sutcliffe, and Shooters Hill.

 The constituency was in the Royal Borough of Greenwich in south-east London.
 Before 1983, a constituency with similar boundaries was called Woolwich West.

 The seat was bordered by the constituencies of: